Accreditation

 CPE Accreditation Statement for Pharmacists

 The continuing education activity for pharmacists has been developed by the Society for Healthcare Epidemiology of America.
-ACPE Universal Activity Number is pending for knowledge-based sessions.
+ACPE Universal Activity Number is UAN JA0006047-0000-24-003-L01-P for live knowledge-based sessions and UAN JA0006047-0000-24-003-H01-P for on demand knowledge-based sessions.
 This conference is acceptable for a maximum of 39.0 live CPE contact hours , and a maximum of 39.0 on-demand CPE contact hours in states that recognize ACPE providers.
 CPE will be available for the SHEA Antibiotic Stewardship Training Course and select few Full Conference Sessions.
 The registration fee covers the cost of CE credits.
 CE Statements of Completion will be issued by the Society for Healthcare Epidemiology (SHEA) at the conclusion of the conference.
 Participants must complete an evaluation for each session they attended to receive pharmacy CE credit.
-The deadline for completing the evaluations for the live CE sessions is May 16.
-SHEA will upload all SHEA Spring CPE credits to NABP CPE Monitor accounts within 30 days of completion for live CE sessions.
-SHEA will upload all SHEA Spring CPE credits to NABP CPE Monitor accounts within 30 days of completion for live CE sessions, and within 60 days of completion for on-demand sessions through October 11, 2024
+The deadline for completing the evaluations for the live CE sessions is May 30, 2025.
+SHEA will upload all SHEA Spring CPE credits to NABP CPE Monitor accounts within 30 days of completion for live CE sessions, and within 60 days of completion for on-demand sessions through October 16, 2025

 Post-Conference Session Recordings

 Session Recordings of the program will be complimentary for all attendees.
 Recordings will be available on-demand directly following the conference.
 Recordings will not be available for purchase.
 If you wish for access to the recordings, you must register for the conference.
-Recordings will be available to watch until October 16, 2024.
+Credit for recordings will be available to watch until October 16, 2025.

 Learning Objectives

-• Incorporate best practices in healthcare epidemiology, antibiotic stewardship, diagnostic stewardship, surveillance, prevention, and research into practice.
+• Incorporate the best methods in healthcare epidemiology, antibiotic stewardship, surveillance, prevention, and research into practice.

-• Adapt best practices and approaches to a variety of settings including acute care, long term care and pediatrics in collaboration with infection preventionists, pharmacists, microbiologists, nurses, and other members of the healthcare team.
+• Adapt best practices and approaches to a variety of settings including acute care, long term care and pediatrics in collaboration with infection preventionists, pharmacists, microbiologists, nurses and other healthcare team members.

-• Apply practical strategies and interprofessional team approaches to effectively communicate healthcare epidemiology, HAI prevention and antibiotic stewardship knowledge and practices to patients, healthcare personnel and policy makers.
+• Apply practical strategies and interprofessional team approaches to effectively communicate healthcare epidemiology, HAI prevention, and antimicrobial stewardship knowledge and practices to patients, healthcare personnel and policy makers

 SHEA/CDC Training Course in Healthcare Epidemiology